ansys/pyadditive/doc/source/getting_started/index.rst

 Starting a local session
 ------------------------

-Instantiating an Additive object will start the local installation of the Additive server.
+Instantiating an Additive object starts the local installation of the Additive server.

 .. code:: pycon